Movatterモバイル変換

 Mt.
 Lebanon is located at40°22′30″N80°3′0″W / 40.37500°N 80.05000°W /40.37500; -80.05000 (40.375, -80.05).[10]
 According to theUnited States Census Bureau, the township has a total area of 6.06 square miles (15.7 km2), all land.

 Mt.
-Lebanon is a highly affluentsuburb ofPittsburgh 7 miles (11 km) south of the city's downtown.
+Lebanon is 4–6 miles (6–10 km) south ofdowntown Pittsburgh.
 There are two small borders with Pittsburgh neighborhoods to the northeast (Brookline) and north (Banksville).
 The remainder of the northeast border is with theborough ofDormont.
 The entire western border is withScott Township.
-To the south are the two towns which, due to their comparable size and affluence, are most often compared with Mt.
-Lebanon:Upper St. Clair to the southwest andBethel Park to the southeast.
+On the southern border there are two towns,Upper St. Clair to the southwest andBethel Park to the southeast.
 To the east isCastle Shannon, and finally, to the east-northeast isBaldwin Township (not to be confused with theBorough of Baldwin).

 Commercial districts

 Uptown Mt.
-Lebanon[10] is the central business district and has Washington Rd.[11]
+Lebanon[11] is the central business district and has Washington Rd.[12]
 (U.S. Rt.
-19 Truck) as its main thoroughfare.
-(U.S. Rt.
-19 Truck continues into Pittsburgh and back out into the city's northern suburbs and beyond.)
+19 Truck) as its main thoroughfare (U.S. Rt.
+19 Truck continues into Pittsburgh and back out into the city's northern suburbs and beyond).
 Uptown Mt.
 Lebanon is one of the more built up central business districts outside of Pittsburgh, featuring numerous coffee shops, small galleries, pizzerias, and clothing boutiques.
 The neighborhood is organized as The Uptown Mt.
-Lebanon Business and Professional Association.[12]
+Lebanon Business and Professional Association.[13]
+Beverly Road is another prominent business district in Mt.
+Lebanon.
+The road features several local restaurants, boutiques, and shops.
+It is located next toLincoln Elementary School in theMt.
+Lebanon School District.

-Virginia Manor is an affluentsubdivision, with streets designed to follow the natural contours of the land.[13]
-Future GovernorJames H. Duff helped found Virginia Manor in 1929.[14]
+Virginia Manor is an affluent subdivision, with streets designed to follow the natural contours of the land.[15]
+Future GovernorJames H. Duff helped found Virginia Manor in 1929.[16]

 • Historical Society